molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/index.rst

    For a detailed description of a particular function, method or class please visit the `CDPL Python API Documentation <../cdpl_api_doc/python_api_doc/index.html>`_ pages.
    There is also a a powerful search tool on the top right corner of the page that you can use to find particular functions or modules within the documentation.

-So, grab a coffee (or tea) and let's embark on this exciting journey into the realm of computational drug design with CDPKit!
+The following tutorial is based on a Jupyter notebook which can be :download:`downloaded <cdpl_python_tutorial.ipynb>` and then executed on your own computer.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 1
    :numbered:

    cdpl_python_tutorial